tianyic/only_train_once_personal_footprint/tutorials/README.md

 ## Optimizer setup (Important)

-OTO is designed to **seamless integrate into the existing training pipeline for the full model**, which is typically reliable to achieve high performance given full model,
+OTO is designed to **seamless integrate into the existing training pipeline for the full model**, which is typically reliable to achieve high performance given full model.

 We empirically recommend to set up the [**hyperparameters**](https://github.com/tianyic/only_train_once/blob/cbb3d3dccf95c383e9cddcbaf8592cf3db13817b/only_train_once/__init__.py#L47) in OTO's optimizers **exactly the same as the baseline optimizers** for performance.
 Please note varying optimizer setup may result in significantly different performance.
 Meanwhile, some applications require a longer training steps for convergence due to the weaker learning capacity of sparse model.